Why Consulting? Best Answers for Your Interview

 Why Is the "Why Consulting" Question So Important?

-The "why consulting" question is important because it is asked in virtually 100% of consulting interviews and is often the very first question out of the interviewer's mouth.
-Your answer creates the first impression, and according to research on interviewer decision-making, most interviewers mentally decide whether a candidate will pass within the first 10 to 15 minutes.
+The "why consulting" question is important because it is asked in virtually 100% of consulting interviews, it is usually the first question you face, and your answer shapes the interviewer's first impression.
+Most interviewers form their initial read on a candidate within the first 10 to 15 minutes, so a strong answer sets up everything that follows.

 Investing even 30 minutes to craft a strong answer gives you a meaningful edge over candidates who wing it.
-In my experience coaching candidates, those who prepare a structured, genuine answer to this question consistently outperform those who treat it as a throwaway.
+In my experience coaching candidates, those who prepare a structured, genuine answer consistently outperform those who treat it as a throwaway.

 What Are Interviewers Really Looking For?